dev-dull/PiIB-Manager/README.md

     - So far so good using the PNP 2N3906 transistor that came in a kit from Sparkfun.

 - Auvidea HDMI bridges
-    - The B101 (for the Pi 3) hasn't worked well (although my HDMI source may be to blame here).
+    - The B101 (for the Pi 3) Only supports 1080p at 25fps -- a resolution and refresh rate not likely to be supported during boot up.
-    - The B102 (for the Pi Zero WH) has been working much more consistantly.
+    - The B102 (for the Pi Zero WH) has been working much more consistantly (it supports a wider range of resolutions starting at 720p).
-    - Further testing is needed but it looks like neither one can handle boot screens (post test, bios screen) and resolution switching.
+    - The B102 was able to show a motherboard boot splash (shown by the BIOS/UEFI) but it was cropped and rapsivid didn't like the resolution change that promptly followed.